 Information for Academic Programs

-I am from one of the six countries listed.
+I am from one of the countries listed.
 What should I do?
-While the Supreme Court permits the U.S. government to again restrict the travel of some from one of these six countries, those here or coming here as students, scholars, or their F-2 or J-2 dependents should not be included in the restrictions; however as always ISSS suggestions remaining very cautious about leaving the U.S. at this time.
+While the Supreme Court permits the U.S. government to again restrict the travel of some from one of these countries, those already here in a valid status as students, scholars, or their F-2 or J-2 dependents should not be included in the restrictions; however as always ISSS suggests remaining very cautious about leaving the U.S. at this time.

 I am from a country that is not on the list (ex.
 China, Germany, Australia, etc.).
 Do I need to be worried or do anything differently?
 At this point the only change for you is if (1) you travel outside the U.S. and (2) your visa is expired so that you need to renew your F or J visa.
 If this is the case, then you would be required to go in person to the U.S. consulate to complete the application process - you cannot use any mail-in or bank application processes, it must be done in-person.
 If your visa is still valid, or you are staying inside the U.S., then nothing is different for you.
 See the information provided above.
 (Note: As of June 2017 ISSS has heard from some students who were still able to use the "drop off" system to renew visas; we do not know if this is temporary or whether consulates had not had time to implement changes - if you need to get a new visa we suggest contacting the consulate to determine if they require you to come in person or not.)